Home

 Partnering with Asociación K'aslimaal and the Hospitalito Atitlan

 Penn's partnership with Asociación K'aslimaal and the Hospitalito Atitlán supports providing clinical services to the indigenous Tz'utujil Maya population of the Western Highlands, with contributions from Penn's physicians, nurses, and students, as well as from Guatemalan universities.
-This collaboration includes global health training and educational exchange programs and Continuing Medical Education courses covering medical terminology, the Guatemalan healthcare system, and the cultural context of health among Guatemalan Mayans.
+This collaboration includes global health training and educational exchange programs and Continuing Medical Education courses covering community health, applied research skills, medical spanish and terminology, the Guatemalan healthcare system, and the cultural context of health among Guatemalan Mayans.

 Working to improve health and development

 GHI focuses improving health through collaborative action based research and program development.
-Recognizing the epidemic levels of diabetes and non-communicable diseases, a program supported by the World Diabetes Foundation was launched to enhance diabetes care.
-This program has grown into programs hypertension, reproductive health, and nutrition education.
-GHI has worked on other initiatives including:
+Through quality improvement collaborations and clinical volunteering trips, the GHI partnership has changed the practice of medicine in Santiago, nationally in Guatemala, and even across Central America.
+Recognizing the epidemic levels of diabetes and non-communicable diseases, a Hospoitalito program supported by the World Diabetes Foundation was launched to enhance diabetes care.
+This program is now a national program.
+It's success has grown additional programs in hypertension, reproductive health, and nutrition education.
+GHI volunteers have collaboratively identified and initiated other initiatives including:

 • Antibiotic resistance